Skip to content

 Supply Line

-This is the conduit connecting your home’s water supply to the toilet tank.
-It’s a flexible tube that delivers fresh water into the tank, preparing it for the next flush.
-At its starting point, there’s typically a shut-off valve – a crucial component if you ever need to halt water flow to the toilet, such as during repairs.
+The toilet supply line is the conduit connecting your home’s water supply to the toilet tank.
+This flexible tube delivers fresh water into the tank, preparing it for the next flush.
+At its starting point, there’s typically a shut-off valve – a crucial component if you ever need to halt water flow to the toilet, such as during repairs or in case of a leak.
+Supply lines come in various materials, including braided stainless steel, reinforced rubber, and flexible braided hoses.
+Braided stainless steel supply lines are particularly popular due to their durability, resistance to kinks, and ability to withstand high water pressure without deteriorating.

 Common Toilet Plumbing Problems